rivermont/spidy/DOCS.md

 The original plan for a spidy GUI was an interface for those who prefer clicky things other command line.<br>
 Users would select options from dropdowns, checkboxes, and text fields instead of using a config file or entering them in the console.
 A textbox would hold the console output, and there would be counters for errors, pages crawled, etc.<br>
-Eventually an exe created with something like [py2exe](http://py2exe.org/) would be great.
+Eventually having the crawler and GUI bundled into an exe - created with something like [py2exe](http://py2exe.org/) - would be great.

 [Here](https://raw.githubusercontent.com/rivermont/spidy/master/media/frame.png) is a rough wireframe of the original idea.